-The Remuneration Report on pages 36 to 47 provides details of the Council's remuneration policy for senior employees as well as senior councillors in addition to describing the role and membership of the committee that deals with remuneration arrangements.
+The Remuneration Report on pages 36 to 49 provides details of the Council's remuneration policy for senior employees as well as senior councillors in addition to describing the role and membership of the committee that deals with remuneration arrangements.
 The Report also details the number of employees earning £50,000 or more in bands of £5,000, together with comparative data for the previous year.

 The Remuneration Report contains prescribed information on remuneration as well as pension rights that have been accrued or acquired.
-The 2011/12 code has also introduced a requirement to disclose the number and cost of exit packages agreed.
+There is also a requirement to disclose the number and cost of exit packages agreed.